 Streamline the Review Process

 Determine who needs to be a part of the reviews (development leads, marketing and product management, and any corporate project sponsors are critical) and ensure that those people are there.
 Anyone that has the potential to derail the project at any point should be present in all review meetings.

 Pay attention.
 Don’t check emails or step out for phone calls.
 As you are reviewing the design, think about the approach from the angle of your defined users.
 Think about the viability and coding limitations.
 If there is a feature or approach that you like, but it’s not feasible, line it up for a future release.

 Trust your Design Team

 They are the experts and will guide you through the design process.
 Remember that design by committee doesn’t work.
 What does work is using user research to inform the design.
-So let the designers apply the research and come up with appropriate interaction and visual solutions that fit your user’s needs.
+So let the designers apply the research and develop appropriate interaction and visual solutions that fit your user’s needs.

 Remember that in order to have a great product experience, users need to love the product.
 It needs to work as intended and meet or exceed their expectations.
-Proper planning and a proven UX process is a sure way to get you to that vision.
-Jumping into a moving car without your gear or an understood plan is a sure way to fail.
+Proper planning and a proven UX process are a sure way to get you to that vision.
+Jumping into a moving car without your gear or an understood plan is sure to fail.